 Getting sick from eating food that has germs, viruses, or parasites is more common than you might think.
 An estimated 48 million Americans, that's 1 out of every 6, come down with food poisoning every year.
 Most get better on their own without medical treatment.

-You may have symptoms like nausea, vomiting, and diarrhea within hours of eating.
+The most common symptoms are abdominal cramping, nausea, vomiting, and diarrhea.
+The symptoms usually start within hours or days after eating a contaminated food.
 But sometimes the symptoms can take days or more than a week to show up.
 That can make it hard to know if it's food poisoning or something else.
 The delay also makes it tricky to trace the illness back to the specific food or drink.

 The same food can affect people differently.
 Some may feel unwell after just a few bites.
 Others can eat a lot and have no reaction at all.